neijrr/nextcloud_passwords_handbook_ru/Users/Encryption.md

+The passwords app offers strong client side encryption which protects all your data with a master password.

+## Enabling Client Side Encryption
 > :warning: Some third-party clients do not support encryption

-## Enabling Client Side Encryption
 #### Important Information
 By default, the encryption setup will encrypt all existing passwords, folders and tags except shared passwords.
 All password revisions but the current will be deleted.